Tobin Miller Shearer

 “Daily Demonstrators: The Civil Rights Movement in Mennonite Homes and Sanctuaries,” Mennonite Life 65 (Summer 2011): http://www.bethelks.edu/mennonitelife/2011/daily_demonstrators.php.

-AAS/HSTA 141 Introduction to African-American Studies AAS/HSTA 343 African-American History Since 1865 AAS/HSTA 345 The Black Radical Tradition AAS/HSTA 374 Voodoo, Muslim, Church: Black Religion AAS/HSTA 417 Prayer and Civil Rights AAS/HSTA 562 Problems in African-American History HSTA 595 U.S. Religious History DC 120 Introduction to Honors: Imagining the Future
+AAS/HSTA 141 Black: From Africa to Hip-hop and Beyond AAS/HSTA 343 African-American History Since 1865 AAS/HSTA 345 The Black Radical Tradition AAS/HSTA 374 Voodoo, Muslim, Church: Black Religion AAS/HSTA 417 Prayer and Civil Rights AAS/HSTA 562 Problems in African-American History HSTA 595 U.S. Religious History DC 120 Introduction to Honors: Imagining the Future

 2013-present, Associate Professor, History/African-American Studies, University of Montana 2008-2013, Assistant Professor, History/African-American Studies, University of Montana 2006, Instructor, Northwestern University, “Racing Through the Movies: Race in Twentieth-Century Film.”
 Freshman writing seminar.
 2005, Teaching Assistant, Northwestern University, Introduction to the New Testament.
 2005, Teaching Assistant, Northwestern University, Introduction to Christianity.
 2004, Teaching Assistant, Northwestern University, Religion in the Human Experience.
 2004, Teaching Assistant, Northwestern University, Religion in the Human Experience.
 2004, Teaching Assistant, Northwestern University, Introduction to the New Testament.
 1993-2001, Mennonite Central Committee U.S. Racism Awareness Program Director, Akron, Pa.
 Co-founded and led Damascus Road, a national anti-racism training program active among forty-five colleges, mission agencies, congregations, and church-wide conference bodies.
 Led more than 400 presentations in twenty-five states including sixty-three workshops of a day or more in length and hundreds of lectures, half-day workshops and classroom presentations.

-I am concluding a research project on Fresh Air exchange programs in which white rural families hosted African-American children from the inner city.
-I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explore shifts in the religious articulation of racial attitues, conceptions of innocence, and strategies for bringing about racial justice.
-My new work explores the role of prayer and crisis during the civil rights movement.
+I am concluding a research project on Fresh Air rural hosting programs in which white rural families hosted African-American children from the inner city.
+I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. My new work explores the role of prayer and crisis during the civil rights movement.
 For an article describing the initial stages of this project, point your browser to: http://www.umt.edu/urelations/pubs/Research%20View/Winter%202012/Prayer%20Power.php To see my thoughts on the future of African-American Studies at the University of Montana, clik here: http://youtu.be/ndnXQm_ZTp8 I am featured in a series on banned books.
 To see why I love and criticize To Kill A Mocking Bird, point your browser to: http://exhibits.lib.umt.edu/bbooks/thursday For a brief clip of my comments on the 50th anniversary of the 1963 March on Washington, see: http://www.kpax.com/news/um-professor-reflects-on-mlk-march-on-washington/